 However, no plan shall be finally approved unless the streets on such plan have been improved as required in Section 5.11 of this Ordinance, and any walkways, curbs, gutters, street lights, fire hydrants, shade trees, landscaping, water mains, sanitary sewers, storm sewers, storm water management facilities, and other site improvements as may be required by this Ordinance and any applicable municipal requirements have been installed in accordance with such requirements.
 In lieu of the completion of any site improvements required as a condition for the final approval of a plan, financial security shall be deposited by the subdivider/developer with the municipality and/or county in an amount to cover the costs of any site improvements which may be required by ordinance.
-Such financial security shall provide for and secure to the public, the completion of any site improvement guarantees shall further be subject to the requirements of Section 5.15 of this Ordinance and Sections 5.09 - 5.11 of Act 247.
+Such financial security shall provide for and secure to the public, the completion of any site improvements which may be required for the subdivision or land development.
+Financial improvement guarantees shall further be subject to the requirements of Section 5.15 of this Ordinance and Sections 5.09 - 5.11 of Act 247.